hallambaker/Mathematical-Mesh/Web/Guide/ssh.md

 </div>
 ~~~~

-The current list of known hosts in the SSH catalog is returned by the `ssh show known`
+The list of known hosts may be returned in various formats using the `ssh list`  command
-command.
+with the /host option.

 ~~~~